Banana bread is a great thing to eat when you’re in the mood for a snack. It’s something that’s tasty, and it doesn’t take that long to make.

 When banana bread rises way too much, it means that you used too much leavening.
 You might have accidentally put twice the amount of baking soda or baking powder into the mixture.

 Always be careful not to use too much of a certain ingredient.
-Even using a bit too much baking soda might cause the banana bread to overflow.
+Even using a bit too much baking soda might cause the bread to overflow.

 It can make a mess in the oven if things go wrong.
 When mixing your batter, take your time and try not to rush the measurement process.